TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/36 - Zephaniah/Zephaniah 2/Zephaniah 2.4.md

 ---

-For Gaza shall be forsaken, and Ashkelon a desolation; they shall drive out Ashdod at noonday, and Ekron shall be rooted up.
+For Gaza will be forsaken, and Ashkelon a desolation.
+They will drive out Ashdod at noonday, and Ekron will be rooted up.